 Big Game Hunting in Tennessee

 Blaze orange camo is legal if it contains 500 square inches of fluorescent orange.
-In those areas where the archery-only deer season dates overlap with another big game gun season (i.e. bear or boar), archers are required to wear 500 square inches of daylight fluorescent orange (TCA-70-4-124).
+In those areas where the archery-only deer season dates overlap with another big game gun season (i.e., bear) archers are required to wear 500 square inches of daylight fluorescent orange.

 Individuals wanting to keep big game found dead must first contact the local Regional TWRA office for authorization.
 Big game, except bear, accidentally killed by a motor vehicle may be possessed by any person for personal use and consumption if the TWRA or local law enforcement agency is notified within 48 hours.
 A bear killed by a motor vehicle may be possessed only upon the issuance of a receipt from the TWRA.